 Increased access to data created by the internet of things and similar technologies have been creating opportunities for just-in-time inventory management and similar advances.
 Blockchain can take these advances to another level by letting you integrate ledger data with your enterprise resource planning system to gain every inventory item you need is located at any time.
 This insight can trigger instant alerts when timelines change, making it much easier to anticipate when supplies will be available and adjust production schedules accordingly.

 3. Breaking Organizational Boundaries

-All of this visibility falls apart if some organizations don't use the technology.
+All of this visibility falls apart if only some organizations opt in to using the technology.
 This gap is often a limitation with emerging solutions.
-However, blockchain doesn't require a significant tech investment.
-The challenge isn't in updating the data in the block, it's integrating that information with backend systems.
+However, blockchain doesn’t require a significant tech investment.
+The challenge isn’t in updating the data in the block, it’s integrating that information with backend systems.
 You can control that side of the system, creating a situation in which blockchain eliminates the boundaries between your business and other supply chain stakeholders.

-Blockchain could revolutionize the supply chain, and RFgen can help you maximize the value of the digital ledger.
+Blockchain has the potential to revolutionize the supply chain, and RFgen can help you maximize the value of the digital ledger.
 Our ERP integration technologies allow for data sharing across user groups and ensure mobile data collection systems can automatically feed information into blockchain as needed.